The fashion industry has more than a few dirty secrets.

 There is a human cost to dirty and unethical production practices.
 Some corporations have used loopholes to bypass environmental and disposal laws to manufacture more cheaply.
 This has resulted in numerous examples of contaminating the water supply of entire communities or harming wildlife habitats.
 Brands that care about sustainable practices should be mindful of what they are putting into—and taking out of—the environment.

 - Seek Collective recognizes that garment dyeing can be a harmful process, both for workers and the environment.
-That’s why it works with only safe and natural dyes derived from sources like vegetables, minerals, and flowers.
+It works with only safe and natural dyes derived from vegetables, minerals, and flowers.

 - TOBEFRANK is committed to transparency in its water consumption and in taking actions to both reduce it and to support projects and charities that bring clean drinking water to communities in need.